 - However not so brilliant is adding multiple photographs.
 This is going to take some getting used to.
 I recommend staying away from gallery which comes up first, and instead scroll down until you get to Layout Elements,here you will find blocks called collage (4 pics), masonry (lots in a wall effect), slideshow or tiled gallery (as pictured below).
 These are much better options and once you have used them once you will find they appear at the top of your blocks menu under most used.

 - The cog at top right are post settings.
-Rather confusingly when you click on this the words ‘Document’ and ‘Block’ appear.
+Rather confusingly when you click on this the words ‘Post’ and ‘Block’ appear.
 See picture above.

 - Block are the extra settings for the particular block you are working in.